cuulee/contextablejs/README.md

 # contextable.js

-> Simple unopinionated and minimalist framework for creating context objects supporting dynamic ORM, object schemas, data filtering, validation and error handling.
+> Simple unopinionated and minimalist framework for creating context objects supporting dynamic ORM, object schemas, type casting, validation and error handling.

 This is an open source package.
 The source code is available on [GitHub](https://github.com/xpepermint/contextablejs) where you can also find our [issue tracker](https://github.com/xpepermint/contextablejs/issues).